wilvk/dotnet-sos/docs/glossary.md

 SOS - Son of Strike.
 A debugger extension that uses the DAC (Data Access Component) to hook into and reveal internal CLR data structures.
 EE - Execution Engine.
 Appears in the names of parts of the CLR that were adapted specifically for running .NET code.
-As you found out. pdb - program database dia - debug interface access llvm - low level virtual machine
+As you found out.
+Also referred to as the Execution Environment. pdb - program database dia - debug interface access llvm - low level virtual machine